The stochastic gravitational wave background from close hyperbolic encounters of primordial black holes in dense clusters: IV. Conclusions

 \section{IV.
 Conclusions}

 In this paper, we have proposed a new source of SGWB from CHEs.
 We have computed the SGWB spectrum from a superposition of GWs from CHE events and compared the amplitude with the one from BBHs.
 We have seen that they have different frequency dependencies, which would help to distinguish the two different origins when detection of SGWB is made.
-Furthermore, as shown in Fig.~\ref{fig:OGW}, we have found that there exist combinations of parameter values that can make the CHE contribution more prominent than the one for BBH for a given frequency range, and we may be able to detect them with future GW interferometers.
+Furthermore, as shown in Fig.~\ref{fig:OGW}, we have found that there exist combinations of parameter values that can make the CHE contribution detectable by future GW interferometers, especially with ET, CE or UHF experiments and with more difficulty in the LISA range.

+In addition, we discovered that a change on the event rate dependence on redshift translates into a change of slope for the CHE contribution of the low-frequency tail.
+This is something that doesn't happen for BBH and opens the possibility to probing the time evolution of the event rate.

 As we have discussed, formations of BBHs and CHEs strongly depend on the clustering nature of the PBHs.
 Current cosmological observations have not yet provided a clear picture of BH distribution in the Universe.
 Detection of SGWB would provide new implications on the BH evolution.
-Note that, although we have focused on SGWB from PBHs in this paper, GWs from astrophysical BHs also form a SGWB, and we would observe the sum of all SGWB.
-Component separation of the SGWB would be challenging, but by combining information from further investigation, such as spectral shape~\cite{Kuroyanagi:2018csn,Caprini:2019pxz,Mukherjee:2021ags}, anisotropy~\cite{Cusin:2019jhg,Contaldi:2020rht,KAGRA:2021mth}, and popcorn feature~\cite{Mukherjee:2019oma,Smith:2020lkj}, we may be able to obtain implications on the origin of BHs.
+Note that, although we have focused on SGWB from PBHs in this paper, GWs from astrophysical BHs (ABHs) also form a SGWB, and we would observe the incoherent sum of all SGWB.
+Given the fact that the event rate evolves differently with time for ABHs and PBHs, the slope of the tail of the CHE background could serve to disentangle both contributions and derive their relative abundance.
+The combination of other information from further investigation, such as spectral shape~\cite{Kuroyanagi:2018csn,Caprini:2019pxz,Mukherjee:2021ags}, anisotropy~\cite{Cusin:2019jhg,Contaldi:2020rht,KAGRA:2021mth}, and popcorn feature~\cite{Mukherjee:2019oma,Smith:2020lkj}, will also help to obtain implications on the origin of BHs.

 As a final remark, although we have made an estimation using the simplified picture, where we assume uniform over density region with the parametrization of $\dloc$, our work can be extended to incorporate a more detailed clustering profile of PBHs.
 Besides, we could consider more realistic distributions of the CHE parameters, such as semi-major axis and eccentricity.
 In fact, we have observed that when we make the log-normal distribution of the parameters wider, the spectral shape changes dramatically, and the peak amplitude tends to get enhanced.
 We leave the detailed analysis for future work.